Kathleen Ann Myers | Faculty

 Selected Publications Articles

-*“Historical Narrative.”
+- “Historical Narrative.”
 Lexikon of the Hispanic Baroque: Technologies of a Transatlantic Cultural Transfer.
 Ed.
-Kenneth Mills et al. University of Texas Press (in press).
+Kenneth Mills et al. University of Texas Press (2013).

-Funded by grants from the National Endowment for the Humanities, American Philosophical Society, Indiana University, The Lilly Foundation, Spain's Ministry for Education and Science (at the Consejo Superior de Investigaciones Científicas, Department of Antrhopology and History of America), the Ministry for Cultural Cooperation Between Spain and the United States, and the Huntington Library.
+- Funded by grants from the National Endowment for the Humanities, the American Philosophical Society, Indiana University, the Lilly Foundation, Spain's Ministry for Education and Science (at the Consejo Superior de Investigaciones Científicas-Madrid), the Ministry for Cultural Cooperation Between Spain and the United States, Spain’s Ministry for Education, Culture, and Sports, and the Huntington Library.

 - Distinguished Scholar Award, Office of Women's Affairs, Indiana University, 2005